ivkei/kdata/README.md

 ## Usage
 * Have you never used a library with an include directory before??
-* The only thing I can add to the above line is that if specific files are needed, look at their includes.
+* The only thing I can add to the above line is that if specific files are needed, look at their includes, they may have dependencies.

 ## Compile tests
 ```sh